 Net Operating Losses Self-Study

-The goal of every business is to make a profit; however, losses occur.
+A goal of every business is to make a profit; however, losses occur.
 A net operating loss (NOL) can occur when deductible business expenses and losses exceed gross income.
-The provisions under §172, Net Operating Loss Deduction, because tax professionals increasingly find themselves working with clients who are incurring net operating losses (NOLs).
-Without a basic understanding of NOLs, it’s very difficult to provide clients with the best possible tax outcome.
-In addition to NOLs, the IRS analyzes an NOL under alternative minimum tax (AMT) rules.
-This course will enhance your understanding of NOLs and alternative minimum tax NOLs (ATNOLs).
+The provisions under §172, Net Operating Loss Deduction, are important because tax professionals increasingly find themselves working with clients who are incurring net operating losses (NOLs).
+Without a basic understanding of NOLs, tax professionals cannot provide their clients with the best possible tax outcome.
+In addition to NOLs, the IRS analyzes an NOL under alternative minimum tax rules.
+This course enhances the tax professional’s understanding of NOLs and alternative minimum tax NOLs (ATNOLs).
 For individuals, the CARES Act made changes to NOLs generated in 2018-2020.

 Upon completion of this course, you will be able to:

-- Determine if a business or individual has incurred an NOL.
+- Determine if a business or individual incurred an NOL

-- Distinguish between business and nonbusiness income and losses in order to correctly calculate the NOL.
+- Distinguish between business and nonbusiness income and losses to correctly calculate the NOL

-- Correctly calculate an ATNOL while considering AMT adjustments and preferences.
+- Correctly calculate an ATNOL and the effect of tax preference items

 This course includes an e-book and exam questions to help you earn CPE.
 CPE is issued after the exam is successfully completed.